Coherent dynamics of flavor mode entangled neutrinos: Conclusions

 \section{Conclusions}

 In this comprehensive study, we have explored the profound interplay between quantum coherence and neutrino oscillations, framing neutrino flavor states within multi-mode quantum systems and analyzing them through the rigorous lens of quantum information theory.
 Recognizing quantum coherence as the cornerstone of all quantum correlations, our investigation has delved into its manifestation and evolution in neutrino systems.
 By providing a detailed methodology for calculating all relevant coherence measures in both two-flavor and three-flavor mixing scenarios, we have equipped the field with a methodological framework to facilitate future experimental and theoretical endeavors aimed at harnessing neutrinos for quantum technologies.
 Our analysis extended beyond traditional measures of quantum coherence, such as the \(l_1\)-norm and relative entropy of coherence, to include a suite of sophisticated metrics like the Schatten-\(p\)-norm-based functionals, geometric coherence and logarithmic coherence rank.
-Each measure provided unique insights:

-\begin{itemize} \item \(l_1\)-norm of Coherence: This measure, applicable to general quantum states, serves as a baseline for evaluating coherence by quantifying the degree of superposition within neutrino states.
-For the neutrino state mapped onto the tripartite basis of the three-qubit system, the \( l_1 \)-norm of coherence is closely linked to the neutrino oscillation rates.
-There is an inverse relationship between the \( l_1 \)-norm and the survival probability, with the norm reaching its peak when the survival probability is at its lowest.
-This suggests that coherence is maximized during the periods of most active oscillation between neutrino flavors.
-In contrast, for the qutrit case, the \( l_1 \)-norm of coherence remains fixed at a value slightly lower than the maximum observed in the three-qubit case, indicating a more stable coherence that does not vary with the oscillation dynamics.
-Furthermore, the $l_1$-norm remains non-zero throughout the entire oscillation process, signifying that the system retains quantum coherence even during periods of diminished oscillatory activity.
-The trace norm distance measure reduces to the $l_1$-norm of coherence for the two-flavor mode-entangled oscillations of neutrino states of the Bell-diagonal structure.
-Moreover, the measures of coherence such as the robustness of coherence and coherence concurrence, simplify to the $l_1$-norm of coherence for the neutrino states under consideration.
+Each measure provided unique insights, taken together, the different coherence measures provide complementary information about the flavor-mode coherence generated during neutrino oscillations.
+The \(l_1\)-norm of coherence serves as a baseline measure for quantifying the degree of superposition within neutrino states and is closely linked to the oscillation probabilities.
+The trace norm distance measure reduces to the \(l_1\)-norm of coherence for the two-flavor mode-entangled oscillations of neutrino states with Bell-diagonal structure.
+Moreover, the robustness of coherence and coherence concurrence also simplify to the \(l_1\)-norm of coherence for the neutrino states under consideration.